torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 the data block level.

 For the two types of device drivers, the Linux kernel offers different APIs.
-If for device devices system calls go directly to device drivers, in case of block device devices, the drivers do not work directly with system calls.
+If for character devices system calls go directly to device drivers, in case of block devices, the drivers do not work directly with system calls.
 In the case of block devices, communication between the user-space and the block device driver is mediated by the file management subsystem and the block device subsystem .
 The role of these subsystems is to prepare the device driver's